adilkhr/my-ms4-project/README.md

 * [W3schools](https://www.w3schools.com/) was used for various code information and troubleshooting problems

-* Code Institute tutor support - Provided me with a lot of help support when needed whenever I contacted them
+* Code Institute tutor support - Provided me with a lot of help support when needed whenever I contacted them, very friendly and supportive

 * [Youtube](https://www.youtube.com/) - Provided me with a lot of help when troubleshooting issues